-The forthcoming 2023 Chevy Silverado 1500 will arrive as the fourth model year for the fourth-generation nameplate, expected to introduce a few changes and updates over the fully refreshed 2022 model year.
-Now, GM Authority has learned that 2023 Chevy Silverado Duramax models will be equipped with the new LZ0 engine.
+The forthcoming 2023 Chevy Silverado 1500 will arrive as the fifth model year for the fourth-generation nameplate, expected to introduce a few changes and updates over the fully refreshed 2022 model year.
+Now, GM Authority has learned that 2023 Chevy Silverado Duramax models will be equipped with the new 3.0L I6 LZ0 engine.

 The new LZ0 engine slated for use in the 2023 Chevy Silverado Duramax will carry similar specs as the LM2 turbodiesel in use with the current Silverado 1500, with turbocharged aspiration, 3.0 liters of displacement, and an inline-six cylinder arrangement.
 That said, the LZ0 could be considered the “second iteration” of the automaker’s Duramax 3.0L six-cylinder, with the LM2 being the first.